ravrranj/LeetCode-DSA-Practice/DSA Arrays/README.md

 | -121  | false  | Negative numbers not valid |
 | 10    | false  | 10 reversed is 01          |

-🧠 Problem: 88.
-Merge Sorted Array
-We are given two sorted arrays:

-nums1 of size m + n, where the first m elements are meaningful and the rest are zero placeholders.

-nums2 of size n.

-We need to merge nums2 into nums1 in-place so that the final nums1 becomes a sorted array of length m + n.

-🚀 Approach: Three-Pointer Technique (Start from the End)

-Since we can’t use extra space, we start filling nums1 from the end (index m + n - 1) using a three-pointer approach:

-i → Points to the last meaningful element in nums1 (i = m - 1)

-j → Points to the last element in nums2 (j = n - 1)

-k → Points to the end of nums1 (k = m + n - 1)

-🔁 Steps:
-While j >= 0:

-If nums1[i] > nums2[j], place nums1[i] at nums1[k] and decrement i

-Else, place nums2[j] at nums1[k] and decrement j

-Decrement k in each iteration

-If any elements remain in nums2, they’ll be placed at the front of nums1 (already handled in the loop)

-✅ Example:

-nums1 = [1,2,3,0,0,0], m = 3
-nums2 = [2,5,6], n = 3

-// Output: [1,2,2,3,5,6]

-💡 Key Insight:

-By filling from the back, we prevent overwriting useful data in nums1, making this approach efficient and in-place.

 🔢 LeetCode Problem: 169.
 Majority Element
 🧾 Problem Statement
 Given an array nums of size n, return the majority element.